Now: Efficiently moderate content and ensure DSA compliance Learn how

-The first key step to improving performance is measurement.
-One way to track team performance is by implementing dedicated Content Moderation Software to automatically track team activities and provide analytics, so you can assess performance and improve over time.
+Improving team performance rests on measurement.
+One way to monitor performance is through dedicated content moderation software that automatically tracks team activities and provides analytics, so you can assess performance and improve over time.

 Monitoring metrics allows consistent improvement

-A core industry principle is safety by design, which refers to how technology can proactively minimize online threats rather than after the fact.
-This principle focuses on how a product is built and continuously develops, placing safety at the forefront of each decision made in a product’s lifecycle.
-This principle requires that Trust & Safety teams constantly align with product and R&D.
+Safety by design is a core Trust & Safety principle, which refers to how technology can proactively minimize online threats from the start.
+This concept places safety at the forefront of each decision made in a product’s lifecycle and requires regular alignment between Trust & Safety teams, product, and R&D.

-While Trust & Safety define what can and can’t be posted on a platform, it is up to R&D and product management to ensure those limitations can be executed on the back-end, reducing the need for manual detection of policy violations.
-To ensure that policy updates are smooth and efficient, T&S leaders should work towards an open, and mutually-beneficial relationship with product, where policies are supported on the backend.
+While Trust & Safety teams define what can and cannot be posted on a platform, it is up to R&D and product management to ensure those limitations can be executed on the back end, reducing the need for manual detection of policy violations.
+To ensure that policy updates are smooth and efficient, Trust & Safety leaders should work toward an open, and mutually beneficial relationship with product, where policies are supported on the back end.

 Alternatively, implementing SaaS solutions that allow for no-code policy changes can ensure policies are constantly up-to-date, with minimal reliance on external teams.

-Automated detection is a critical part of content moderation, and AI tools enable it.
-The tools integrated into your T&S systems should be up-to-date, cover all relevant abuse areas, be adaptive to your decisions, and take into account context.
+Automated detection is a critical part of content moderation.
+The AI tools integrated into your Trust & Safety systems should be up-to-date, cover all relevant abuse areas, be adaptive to your decisions, and take into account context.
 Additionally, using codeless workflows allows for instant policy changes.

 Using codeless workflows allows instant policy changes

-Policies establish the rules of engagement on a UGC platform, defining what can and can’t be posted and, therefore, what Trust & Safety teams should take action on.
-But policies cannot outline risks that Trust & Safety teams are not aware of.
-Proper threat detection ensures that teams are not left blindsighted in the face of new harms.
+While policies establish the rules of engagement on a UGC platform, policies alone cannot outline risks that Trust & Safety teams are not aware of.
+Proper threat detection ensures that teams are not left blindsighted in the face of new threats.

 The best way to stop harm is to avoid it in the first place.
 To do this, teams should be proactively assessing risks, and creating policies to stop them, before they reach platforms.
 Establishing a trend detection or intelligence team is one way to do this.

-UGC platforms face a wide range of abuses: from child abuse and CSAM to disinformation, and hate speech content to terrorism promotion – each of these abuse areas requires specialized knowledge and threat detection activities.
+UGC platforms face a wide range of abuses, ranging from CSAM and misinformation to hate speech and the promotion of terrorist content.
+Each of these abuse areas requires specialized knowledge and threat detection activities.
 Effectively detecting this type of content requires robust, multi-faceted teams.
-Building a team in-house is one way to do this, but hiring an external threat intelligence team may be more cost-effective way to ensure full coverage of all risks.
+Building an in-house team of experts is one way to do this, but hiring an external threat intelligence team may ultimately offer a more cost-effective way to ensure full coverage of all risks.

 Identifying threats before they reach your platform helps proactively detect harm

-As countries around the world create new laws that establish liability for harmful content, Trust & Safety teams are tested to create policies that are at once compliant with a wide set of global laws and allow users the freedom to express themselves.
-In assessing legal risks, T&S leaders should ask themselves the following questions:
+As countries around the world create new laws that establish platform liability for harmful content, Trust & Safety teams are required to create policies that are compliant with a diverse set of global laws.